If I don’t have work study in my financial aid package, can I still work?

 Where can I find these required employment forms?

 The Financial Aid Office will have these forms.
-As an incoming student with work study as part of your financial aid package however, these forms will be sent home during the summer.
+As an incoming student with an employment opportunity as part of your financial aid package however, these forms will be sent via email during the summer.

 Where can I find out what jobs are available?

-Most jobs on campus are classified as work study.
-Work study is a type of need based aid that is awarded based on financial need and will be listed in your award letter if you qualify for the award.
 Available positions will be posted on the job website located in the Student Employment section on the Financial Aid website.
+To be eligible for most jobs on campus you will need to have been awarded an employment opportunity as part of your financial aid award package.
 Jobs are not guaranteed as students must secure a position on their own.

 How many hours can I work per week?